 - 1. Recommendations are general--not specific.
-Descriptions of these elements of writing instruction are quite general.
-This lack of specificity is an unavoidable product of the meta-analysis--which isolates from a collection of varied studies the broad, underlying instructional practice common to them all.
+Descriptions of these elements of writing instruction are quite general, because they are summarized from a collection of varied studies.
 Nonetheless, teachers can have confidence that, so long as their own classroom practice incorporates these general writing recommendations, they are more likely to deliver high-quality writing instruction. - 2.
 Ordering and weighting of writing strategies is unknown.
-While the instructional strategies presented here have demonstrated their effectiveness in improving student writing, researchers do not yet know the relative importance that each component has in developing student writing skills or in what order the components should appear (Graham & Hebert, 2010).
+While the instructional strategies presented here have demonstrated effectiveness in improving student writing, researchers do not yet know the relative importance that each component has in developing student writing skills or in what order the components should appear (Graham & Hebert, 2010).
 Teacher judgment in the weighting and ordering of each component is required. - 3.
 Writing components should be explicitly taught.
 Struggling writers will need explicit instruction in the various writing components (e.g., in how to work effectively on collaborative writing projects) in order to enjoy the maximum benefit from them (Graham & Hebert, 2010).